 It being Christmas Eve, Bowie asked the audience to bring in toys – his father, who had died three years earlier, had been a public relations officer for Dr Barnardo’s childrens’ homes.
 Rob stepped up and bought a toy, which was added to the huge pile in the foyer, and a whole lorry-load was reportedly distributed to grateful children the following morning.

-(Returning, if I may, to the vexed question of ticket prices, you might remember that it was 75p to see Led Zeppelin at Wembley Empire Pool thirteen months earlier.
+(Returning, if I may, to the vexed question of ticket prices, you might remember that it cost 75p to see Led Zeppelin at Wembley Empire Pool thirteen months earlier.
 Of course £2 was still astonishingly cheap to see a legend like Bowie breaking through, but even allowing for the prevailing 7% inflation rate, this seems quite a step up, considering Led Zep’s huge established reputation.
 By now, rock music fans were starting to earn grown up money, and the spectacular rise to modern ticket prices was tentatively underway.)
 Sorry.
 Anyway…

 Possibly because of the incident with the Daf, we arrived late, and the show had got off to an unpromising start.
-Stealers Wheel (featuring Gerry Rafferty) gave us no clue to how soon they would break through with the Dylanesque cowbell classic and radio perennial, Stuck in the Middle with You, or to the songwriting talent that gave us the sublime Baker Street.
+Stealers Wheel (featuring Gerry Rafferty) gave us no hint how soon they would break through with the Dylanesque cowbell classic and radio perennial, Stuck in the Middle with You, or to the songwriting talent that gave us the sublime Baker Street.
 It was just an aural battering.

 NME writer Charles Shaar Murray reported the frenzied audience reception.
 “Just for the record, they’ve started screaming at David Bowie,” he wrote.
 “At the Rainbow on Christmas Eve young girls were reaching out for our hero’s supple limbs and squealing in the customary manner.
 Whether it’s Bowiemania or Ziggymania or a combination of the two is not yet apparent.”